Thai Coconut Curry Meatball Soup

-I did a little testing on Instagram the other day about this Paleo Coconut Curry Meatball Soup.
+I did a little testing on Instagram the other day about this Paleo Coconut Curry Meatball Soup and everyone immediately asked for the recipe!

 Another reason I’m sharing this post with you today is that this Sunday – besides super bowl Sunday – is also Chinese New Year’s Eve !

-Any food that’s a round shape – like these meatballs, Tang Yuan (a Chinese sweet dessert), and Chinese dim sum buns – is considered lucky, and hence is a great food for Chinese New Year.
+Any food that’s a round shape – like this wonton soup and Chinese dim sum buns – is considered lucky, and hence is a great food for Chinese New Year.

 So when you gobble up these yummy and umami asian meatballs you are also bringing good luck to yourself and the whole family.